-Other applications can be found in the field of automatization of building 409 processes.
-The procedure, which has been presented in this paper, may be ap-410 plied to different shapes, such as free-form shells and concrete printed struc-411 tures.
-Some improvements could be achieved in the LIDAR (Laser Imaging 412 Detection And Ranging) field to accurately identify the influence of small de-413 viation in the structural behaviour; a comparison between a theoretical shape 414 and in situ surveys could be done, see for instance [58].
-A main issue, which 415 is related to the topic discussed in the present work, will be developed in 416 the following investigations and involves the role of corrugation in instability 417 phenomena, such as snap-through.
-At this stage, it was intended indeed to 418 highlight the statical intuition envisioned by P.L.
-Nervi.
-In this preliminary 419 paper the effect of edge-corrugation is assessed only through linear elastic 420 stress analysis.
-Under this point of view, corrugation is not an imperfection 421 but is devised in such a way as to improve the structural performance.
-In 422 a forthcoming paper, buckling will be explicitly addressed and, for this pur-423 pose, it will be necessary to take into consideration imperfections in order 424 to trigger the instability phenomena [59-61].
-Indeed, the effect of increasing 425
+Other applications can be found in the field of automatization of build-ing processes.
+The procedure, which has been presented in this paper, may be applied to different shapes, such as free-form shells and concrete printed structures.
+Some advancements could be related in the LIDAR field and to accurately identify the influence of small deviation in the structural be-haviour, a comparison between a theoretical shape and in situ surveys could be done.
+A main issue, which is related to the topic discussed in the present work, will be developed in the following investigations and involves the role of corrugation in instability phenomena, such as snap-through.
+It constitutes indeed a very challenging problem, whose solution has not been achieved yet.